Demographics of France: Statistics

-Maghrebi Jews immigrated to France in the 1950s and after the Algerian War due to the decline of the French empire.
+An influx of Maghrebi Jews immigrated to France in the 1950s and after the Algerian War due to the decline of the French empire.
 Subsequent waves of immigration followed the Six-Day War, when some Moroccan and Tunisian Jews settled in France.
 Hence, by 1968, Maghrebi Jews were about 500,000 and the majority in France.
 As the majority of these new immigrants were already culturally French, because of their cooperation with colonists, they needed little time to adjust to French society.
-Black people come from both the French overseas territories (French Guiana, Guadeloupe, Martinique, Réunion, and former colony Haiti) and Sub-Saharan Africa (especially Cote d'Ivoire, Mali, and Senegal).
+Black people come from both the French overseas territories (French Guiana, Guadeloupe, Martinique, Réunion, and former colony Haiti) and Sub-Saharan Africa (especially Côte d'Ivoire, Mali, and Senegal).
 France has the largest black population in Europe.

 There is a substantial Romani population in France.
 There is approximately 400,000 Roma living in France.

 Immigration

 Since the 19th century, France has continued being a country of immigration.
 During the Trente Glorieuses (1946–1975), the country's reconstruction and steady economic growth led to the labor-immigration of the 1960s, when many employers found manpower in villages located in Southern Europe and North Africa.
 In 2008, the French national institute of statistics INSEE estimated that 11.8 million foreign-born immigrants and their direct descendants (second generation) lived in France representing 19% of the country's population.
 About 5.5 million are of European origin and 4 million of Maghrebi origin.Immigration to France exceeded 200,000 in recent years, as shown in table below.